UN Assembly votes to demand that Russia stop war in Ukraine

 During more than two days of meetings preceding the vote, there were speeches from about 120 countries.

-From a tiny Pacific island nation to Europe’s economic powerhouse, country after country lashed out at Russia’s invasion of Ukraine and urged support for the U.N. resolution..
+From the tiny Pacific island nation of Palau to Europe’s economic powerhouse Germany, country after country lashed out at Russia’s invasion of Ukraine and urged support for the U.N. resolution.

-Russian President Vladimir Putin did have a few supporters, including North Korea.
-And there were countries that took no position on the draft resolution, such as Suriname and South Africa, which urged compromise and diplomacy to find a lasting resolution to the crisis.
+There were only a few that supported Russia and some that took no position, such as South Africa.
+Urging compromise and diplomacy to find a lasting resolution to the crisis, South Africa abstained.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.